stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 ### Configuration

-We start a new `ModelDemo` project based on the previous rotating cube demo, minus the rotation animation.
+A new `ModelDemo` project is started based on the previous rotating cube demo, minus the rotation animation.

-Next we replace the previous VBO configuration with a new class that loads the buffered model:
+Next the previous VBO configuration is replaced with a new class that loads the buffered model:

 ```java
 @Configuration